prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-dfp.md

 * TOC
 {:toc }

 ## Step 1.
-Add a line item
+Add a Line Item

 In DFP, create a new order with a $0.50 line item.

 Enter the inventory size of your mobile ad slots.
+Make sure to specify all the inventory sizes on your app.

 Because header bidding partners return prices, set the Line Item **Type** to **Price priority** to enable them to compete on price.